-Provide a level concrete slab that extends a minimum of 6 in.
-(150 mm) beyond unit cabinet.
+Provide a level concrete slab that extends a minimum of 150 mm (6-in.) beyond unit cabinet.
 Install a gravel apron in front of condenser coil air inlet to prevent grass and foliage from obstructing airflow.

 NOTE: Horizontal units may be installed on a roof curb if required.